 The plank pose is a powerful way to build-up strength in the core.
 The beauty of this pose lies in its simplicity, but also it’s effectiveness.
 Their are several variations of Plank pose, but for this post, we’ll discuss the basic form.

-1. First get onto your yoga mat.
+1. Firstly, get onto your yoga mat.
 The initial set-up is similar to a starting push-up position.

 2. Your toes should be tucked under, and your shoulders overtop your hands.

-3. Spread your fingers wide and deliberately attempt to place equal weight throughout them, taking strain off your wrist.
+3. Then, spread your fingers wide and deliberately attempt to place equal weight throughout them, taking strain off your wrist.

 4. Connect your mind and engage your core throughout the asana.